 I stared deeply into her eyes and began to see them as doorways or portals to the universe, complete with beautiful, phenomenal galaxies and nebulae.
 She was a conduit, a conductor, a guide.
 She was a path to enlightenment.
 She was the portal between the complex striving of living and the simple, quiet, contentment of being without life, outside of life, background to life.
 She was the grim reaper, the ultimate comforter, the angel of death.
 And she was inviting me to be comforted by her in the way that she understood comfort.
 She was inviting me to strive no more!

 But Mort was not insistent on having things one way or the other.
 She was true to her word.
 It was my choice.
 Had my heart gone still, I would be with her now, learning through experience what it was like to be in a non-striving, peaceful state.
 Instead, my heart went calm.
-All my heart-beat monitor lines returned to pulses of uniform frequency and amplitude.
+There were peaceful states to be had in life too.
+There was laughter.
+There was companionship.
+There were sensations both subtle and exhilirating.
+I still loved life after all!
+My heart monitor lines returned to pulses of uniform frequency and amplitude.
 I felt ease and gratitude flood my being.
 I slowly withdrew my hand from her embrace.

 Mort stayed for just a little while longer, continuing to watch over me.
 But one part of my living spirit is an incredible imp.
 It can never resist any opportunity to inject humour into an otherwise humourless situation.